 Further, the quality and capability of the gear available today has risen to a level where the value gained is less often worth the cost of upgrade than it once was -- the "last camera" phenomenon.

 But, if I were starting from scratch today the choice would be far less one-sided, as something closer to parity has evolved since the world went digital, especially in the last decade.
 For me personally, I could make more than adequate use of any of the big three product lines, Canon, Nikon or Sony, adapting to differing compromises for each brand.

-Those offerings should have been a shot across Canon’s bow, but Canon’s R&D pace appears, once again viewed from the outside and in retrospect, to have been far too leisurely given the subsequent evolution of the market place.
+Those offerings should have been a shot across Canon’s bow, but until very recently Canon’s R&D pace appears, once again viewed from the outside and in retrospect, to have been far too leisurely given the subsequent evolution of the market place.
 The reason(s) remain murky to an outsider.
 Lack of market foresight?
 Lack of requisite technical acumen?
 Insufficient resources (Sony sells billions of smart phone sensors)?
 Simple corporate greed and profit taking?
 I don’t know.
 (For a more detailed discussion, visit Sensor Wars.)

 Whatever the explanation, the market impact was not immediately evident, but as time passed it became ever more so.
 Now, Canon is attempting to “catching up" in a declining camera gear market, with diminished R&D resources.
 Fortunately for Canon users, recent developments suggest that these perceived shortfalls are finally being addressed.
 The newly delivered EOS 1DX Mark III exceeds anything Canon has ever delivered in the past.
 And the announced but not fully speced EOS R5 follows that trend.
 It will be interesting to see how it shakes out in the coming years -- and whether Canon will come closer to meeting all the parameters of my personal equation.